nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

 ##### Prefixes used in identifying keywords
-The use of prefixes before keywords allows for validation of keywords in the user's input, with Regular Expressions.
+The use of prefixes before keywords allows for validation of keywords in the user's input.

 The following prefixes are used to identify the fields and its keywords:
 - `/n` for Name